Artist Registry

 STATEMENT OF WORK

-I want always to be like a river; flowing through, around, over, and with.
-Moving between ideas, forms, and ways of making and being is essential to how I make my work.
-I use a variety of materials to make drawings, prints, fiber works, paintings, and sculptures, and often my works lie somewhere in between two or more of these things.
-I fluidly source from and weave together ancient South and Central American traditions of craft, figuration, and abstraction along with language, symbols, and craft forms from U.S. history and settler-colonial traditions.
-My works are both painting and textile, both craft and sculpture, both body and icon, as I substitute one material for another and combine one form with another - hybridizing processes and forms in an attempt to devour the imperialist culture under which I live and pull it into the service of the artistic lineage and traditions I’ve been denied.
+I want always to be like a river; flowing freely through, around, over, and with.
+Moving between ideas, forms, and ways of making and being is essential to how I make my work, essential to the versatility it takes to survive well.
+I use a variety of materials to make drawings, prints, fiber works, paintings, and sculptures, and sometimes my works lie somewhere between two or more of these things.
+I fluidly source from and weave together ancient South and Central American traditions of figuration, abstraction, and craft along with language, symbols, and craft from U.S. and settler-colonial traditions to make work that is as amalgam as I am, first generation American living in the heart of a dying empire.
+Bodies, animals, and objects are informed by attempting to imagine what kind of artist I might be if I had been raised and educated in an uncolonized South American art practice.
+I was trained as an artist in the United States and I now hybridize processes and forms to devour the imperialist culture under which I live and pull it into the service of the artistic lineage and traditions I’ve been denied.

-Every aspect of my life has shown me that the personal is political; they flow together and there are no boundaries.
-When there are figures in my work, the body - my body - often moves between glyph, ancient gold work, and the soft flesh of a drawing from my western education.
-Weavings of anxious encapsulated figures are made from the rope used in agricultural and landscaping labor or found at my neighborhood hardware store.
-Many of my works harken to flags and banners that arise from times of revolution and revolt; like the time my parents left Colombia or the summer of 2020.
-The works are also like fencing, net, and geographical grid, evoking capture, the division of the land, and the enmeshment of the American continents.
-The language in the work moves between English and Spanish as easily as I do, and is directly pulled from or references everything from idioms, political soundbites, propaganda, advertisements, family sayings, legal language, historic documents, and the history of the labor movement.
-The interplay between multiple meanings, connotations, and translations of words and phrases keeps the language fluid and unstable in its exact meaning - which is how I feel as I make this work in order to process issues of liberation, repression, and the weight of history.
+Through the work I grapple with having a dispossessed, working body under a capitalist system.
+Every aspect of my life has shown me that the personal is political; there are no boundaries between them.
+When there are figures, the body – my body – moves between glyph, ancient gold work, and the soft flesh of a drawing from my western education.
+Manic-frantic figures stumble through burning scenarios, not quite landscapes – is it fire or is it tear gas?
+They run in circles, they travel on the contracting and expanding line of history.
+Many works harken to flags and banners that arise from times of revolution or the many small uprisings and resistances that lead towards it.
+These are also like fencing, net, and geographical grid, evoking capture, the division of the land, and the enmeshment of the American continents.
+The language in the work moves between English and Spanish as easily as I do, and is directly pulled from or references everything from idioms, political soundbites, propaganda, advertisements, family sayings, legal language, and the history of the labor movement.
+The interplay between multiple meanings, connotations, and translations of words and phrases keeps the language fluid and unstable in its exact meaning – which is how I feel as I make this work in order to process issues of liberation, repression, and the weight of history.